hyperledger-labs/splice/docs/src/app_dev/building/backend.rst

 * If needed, store can support querying at a given offset allowing combination of multiple queries to a query at a consistent offset
-* During development that store can be an in-memory store, for production apps back it by a database
+* During development that store can be an in-memory store, for production apps consider backing it by a database to ensure scalability

 Defining Read-Access APIs
 -------------------------